 Jay Schwartz is still operating The Secret Cinema, the Philadelphia area's premiere floating repertory series.

-Hear The Jags on tapewrecks and see Todd's videos.
+Hear The Jags on tapewrecks and see Todd's videos and his solo work.

 Todd has recorded a new cover for the next installment of the 10-volume Television Personalities tribute on The Beautiful Music.
 Stay tuned!